 Creating a retirement plan is not something you do once and then never revisit.
 Experts recommend that updating all aspects of your plan be part of your yearly retirement checklist — doing this quarterly is even better.
 Lots of things change and evolve.
 Your plan needs to stay current with these developments.
 For example:

 Just make sure your retirement plan reflects your current situation and your best guesses about what will happen in the future.

-A report from Fidelity Investments says 61% of their account holders who are older than 70 1/2 have not yet taken their Required Minimum Deductions (RMDs).
+A report from Fidelity Investments says 61% of their account holders who are older than 72 (70 1/2 if you turned 70 1/2 before Jan.
+1, 2020) have not yet taken their Required Minimum Distributions (RMDs).

 If you haven’t reached the contribution limits on retirement savings plans like 401ks and IRAs, then you may want to figure out a way to stash more money into these accounts.
 Have a year-end bonus?
 Cash gifts?
 A little extra money lying around?